 Elise's research contributes to understandings of: (1) the durability of masculinity in Canadian electoral politics; (2) dispositional requirements for leaders; (3) the compensatory labour that minority politicians perform; and (4) alignments and allegiances between politicians and grassroots movements.

-Elise currently works as a Special Assistant in the Office of the Prime Minister of Canada.
+Elise currently works as an Advisor in the Office of the Prime Minister of Canada.